cev-api/NiceWurst/README.md

 - **MobHealth**: Vanilla style health bar for mobs.
 - **NameTags**: Improves nametag visibility and readability at range.
 - **NewChunks**: Highlights newly generated chunks around you.
+- **NewerNewChunks**: Alternative to NewChunks which aims to work better.
 - **NoBackground**: Removes the dark background behind GUI/inventory screens.
 - **NoFireOverlay**: Removes the fire overlay when you are on fire.
 - **NoVignette**: Removes the dark vignette effect at screen edges.